On This Page

 - Palawan Beach is in the center and is a favorite destination of families with younger children.
-Several kid-centric attractions are located on Palawan Beach, including KidZania and the Palawan Amphitheatre’s daily animal and bird encounters.
+Several kid-centric attractions are located on Palawan Beach, including the Palawan Amphitheatre’s daily animal and bird encounters.

 - Tanjong is the easternmost beach; this is the quietest and least developed, perfect for couples’ getaways.